KOA Campgrounds in Northern Ontario

 4. Sturgeon Falls KOA Holiday

 Located on the Sturgeon River, a stone’s throw from Ontario’s famous Lake Nipissing, the Sturgeon Falls KOA Holiday, owned and operated by Greg & Gina Demers, is THE place to camp when travelling the north country.
-With a long list of 5-Star reviews from fellow campers, Sturgeon Falls KOA has all its bases covered, for RVers who love the outdoors and especially water.
+With a long list of five star reviews from fellow campers, Sturgeon Falls KOA has all its bases covered, for RVers who love the outdoors and especially water.

-Boating, fishing and kayaking is available right at your campsite, along the mighty Sturgeon River.
+Boating, fishing and kayaking are available right at your campsite, along the mighty Sturgeon River.
 Take a pontoon boat tour of the river, right from the campground, or enjoy the 80-foot dock with a slide into the water.
 This KOA is big-rig friendly with 60-foot pads and 30-amp services, as well as 50-amp Pull-Thru RV Sites, up to 110 feet long.
 Every site offers full service with water, sewer hookup and power.
 With a 50-slip marina located in the middle of the campground, you may bring your own watercraft or rent one onsite.

 Stay safe!